MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 ColdFire makes it a practice to run many sorts of tests - everything from the look and feel of a game to the game mechanics, tutorials and stores. *“Recently, we did a successful gameplay A/B test: before you get to a boss you have to kill some kind of minions - so we reduced that to see if there was a difference in day1 retention,”* says Cem Aslan.

 *“It was around 7 percent points better, so we went ahead and deployed the change.
 As it turned out, getting to the boss earlier was more fun for the players than spending so much time on the level minions, so we just gave the players what they wanted.”
 Establishing a test-and-learn mindset within an organization is not a trivial endeavor.

-Sebastian Knopp often sees “teams that are willing to test things in theory but when it comes to building them they get stuck in endless discussions...Failed experiments are an important part of the process to learn, especially for the team running the experiment.
+Sebastian Knopp often sees “teams that are willing to test things in theory - but when it comes to building them, they get stuck in endless discussions...
+Failed experiments are an important part of the process to learn, especially for the team running the experiment.
 The companies that learn fastest, usually win.”*

 Finally, be aware of cross-talk and cross-contamination.
 Game communities are notorious for dissecting every aspect of the games they love.
 If you already have an established player base, you cannot assume that your experiments will go unnoticed and undiscussed.

 In fact, players may get upset if they feel like *one* group in an experiment is getting something better than another.
 The best policy for testing with an active community is to make sure that if one player sees something different from another, they can clearly understand why.

-For example, it is unlikely to cause complaints if new players get a discount offer for level appropriate gear while veteran players get a discount on something else but if a random set of players get offered a discount on a popular items and others do not, expect backlash.
+For example, it is unlikely to cause complaints if new players get a discount offer for level appropriate gear, while veteran players get a discount on something else - but if a random set of players get offered a discount on a popular items and others do not, expect backlash.

 ## Monitoring player behavior and feedback